 Steven Maasbach is the chair of the Board of the Beulah Land Development Corporation, a non-profit that aims to rebuild New Haven's most underserved communities.
 Steven received his Master of Divinity from Yale.
 He resides in Woodbridge, CT, with his wife and two children.

 Dr. Lamin Sanneh is professor of missions and world Christianity at Yale Divinity School, professor of history and professor of international and area studies at Yale University.
 He is director of the Oxford Studies in World Christianity project.
 Summoned from the Margin: Homecoming of an African is the story of his life.
 See our tribute to Professor Sanneh here.

 Dr. Tite Tiénou holds the Tite Tiénou chair of mission and global theology at Trinity Evangelical Divinity School, Deerfield, Illinois.
 He was president and dean of Faculté de Théologie Evangélique de l'Alliance Chrétienne in Abidjan, Côte d'Ivoire.

-Siyoung Yu is a systems engineer and infrastructure project manger at DXC and director of Agape Church, which serves the homeless residents of New Haven.
+Siyoung Yu is a systems engineer and infrastructure project manager at DXC and director of Agape Church, which serves the homeless residents of New Haven.